Setting up an AWS Instance¶

 Key pair for AWS:

 - This page shows you a list of all your active instances.
-Users may launch as many instances as they wish.
-Just remember that every instance costs money if you don't quality for Free Tier.
+You can launch multiple instances.
+Just remember that every instance costs money if you don't qualify for Free Tier.

 You have now successfully launched your AWS instance!